 Nat had already been planning a road trip to visit Holly (and see cute Ivie) so we decided to throw a fun FROZEN party for our kids and their friends while we were together.
 It didn’t take the kids long to find the toys when we went to Walmart for party supplies.
 Bella loved the Toddler Elsa doll, and Anna of course, chose Anna!
 The dress-ups were also SO cute, and we found FROZEN books, playsets, and other figures, too.
 These are hot items for Christmas, you guys!
+Speaking of Christmas, we have some awesome FROZEN Stocking Stuffer ideas for you:

 When hosting a party for young kids, it’s a good idea to keep the food simple.
 The partiers snacked on a cheese ball and crackers, white chocolate snowflake pretzels, and powdered doughnut “snowmen” with orange Starburst noses.
 We also served pre-scooped (to save time!) vanilla ice cream “snowballs” with silver, blue and white sprinkles, marshmallows and white chocolate chips as toppings.